endo-do/PortfolioAnalyzer/README.md

     python run.py
     ```

-6. Initial Testing Users
+6. Users and Access

-For initial testing, use one of the following accounts:

     Admin user:

         Username: admin

         Password: admin

+        Role: Has full access including the admin endpoint used for adding, editing, and deleting bonds.

-    Regular user:
+    Regular user (test account):

         Username: testuser

         Password: test

+        Role: Intended for general testing with limited access (no admin privileges).

 7. Create your own users and portfolios to fully customize your experience.
    Have fun exploring and managing your securities!